-Currently there are several proven ways you can track your most likely ovulation dates, including the calendar method and the basal body temperature method.
+Currently, there are several proven ways you can track your most likely ovulation dates, including the calendar method and the basal body temperature method.
 Both of these tracking strategies, however, are often best used in combination with another method.
 For example, you could use both the calendar and body temperature method together.
-There is also a third tracking method to consider that experts recommend using in combination with both or either of the previously listed methods.
-This third method is the cervical mucus method.
+There is also a third tracking method to consider — the cervical mucus method.

 - After the peak day, your cervical mucus will become dry or cloudy and sticky.
 Two or more consecutive days of this sort of cervical mucus is usually a sign that you’ve passed your fertile window.
 Your cervical mucus will probably continue to be dry, cloudy or sticky until your period, though you may still notice wet mucus again just before your period starts.